gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 # Introduction
+In a world where conditions constantly change, how can we accurately predict outcomes?

 ## Flipping coins with fixed probability
 Suppose the following sequence of coin tosses arrive in a stream:
 ```